Aryanrathod21/Clubs_WordPress/README.md

 5. **Run the Development Server:**

    1. Start your local server (e.g., using XAMPP or MAMP).
-   2. Open your browser and go to `http://localhost/clubs` to see the website.
+   2. Open your browser and go to `http://localhost/Clubs_WordPress` to see the website.

+## Usage

+Explore the website to read articles about your favorite football teams, learn about their histories, and stay updated with current player profiles and league overviews.

+## Contributing

+We welcome contributions from the community!
+To contribute:

+1. Fork the repository.
+2. Create a new branch (`git checkout -b feature-branch`).
+3. Make your changes.
+4. Commit your changes (`git commit -m 'Add some feature'`).
+5. Push to the branch (`git push origin feature-branch`).
+6. Open a Pull Request.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Contact

+For any questions or suggestions, feel free to contact me at [aryanrathod410@example.com].